Home Product Download News Faq Forums About

 Achieving optimal results

-What securities and quote intervals does Adaptive Modeler work best on?
+What markets and quote intervals does Adaptive Modeler work best on?

 What parameters values should I use?
 What are the best settings?

-How high should Forecast Directional Accuracy (FDA) be for a model to be profitable?
+What Forecast Directional Accuracy is needed for a model to be profitable?

 Can trading signals automatically be enabled/disabled based on FDA?